 -Published interview (book): A New Face of Jazz (Cicily Janus)

--Playing guitar/banjo on new PBS cartoon "Peg and Cat"
+-Playing guitar/banjo on first episode of new PBS cartoon "Peg and Cat"

 -Guest lecturing professor at Manhattanville College

 -Winning participant: I.A.J.E. with Miles Griffith's New Ting 2007.
 Performance and educational certificate granted.

 -Winning participant; part-scholarship award: 2004 International Jazz Workshop at BANFF Centre, Canada (dir, Dave Douglas)

 -Winning participant; full-scholarship award of the 2001 JAS academy in Aspen Colorado (dir, Christian McBride (Down Beat Dec.
 2001)

 -Studying Bol (Indian rhythmic system) with tabla player, Pandit Samir Chatterjee 2006-2007; 2013-current